 Energy in Action

 Ball continues to replace old lighting with energy efficient lighting.
 Our plant in Shenzhen, China, for example, replaced 450-watt ceiling lighting with equally bright 180-watt lamps, saving 460,000 kilowatt hours annually.
-In our North American facilities, we have installed LED lighting in various facilities.
+In our North American and European facilities, we continue to install LED lighting in a number of facilities.

 Ball has reported scope 1 and 2 greenhouse gas (GHG) emissions since 2002.
 In 2014, Ball also started reporting scope 3 emissions: